codee-com/open-catalog/Checks/RMK014/README.md

 ### Actions

-Use `pwdirectives` to vectorize the loop.

-Alternatively, you can perform [loop fission](../../Glossary/Loop-fission.md) to isolate the unpredictable memory accesses to a separate loop.
+Perform [loop fission](../../Glossary/Loop-fission.md) to isolate the unpredictable memory accesses to a separate loop.
+If not possible, consider evaluating the performance of the alternative scenarios described below.

 ### Relevance